yesenadam/Julia-programs/README.md

 ## RocPapSci.jl

 ### Description
 Each cell in a [CA](https://en.wikipedia.org/wiki/Cellular_automaton) plays [Rock paper scissors](https://en.wikipedia.org/wiki/Rock_paper_scissors) with its neighbours, at first randomly choosing a strategy.
 If it's beaten by its neighbours more than it beats them, it adopts their winning strategy next time.
-Cells are coloured according to strategy in each generation, e.g. (Red, Green, Blue) or (Black, Grey, White).
+Cells are coloured according to their strategy in each generation, e.g. (rock = red, paper = green, scissors = blue) or (black, grey, white).

-I found that within about 250 generations, a 6-generation repeating loop emerged - the same 2 frames repeated with 3 different colourings.
-The program saves png images so a movie or GIF can be made.
-Making a GIF out of the 6-frame loop at 50fps, and moving your head around in front of the image, particularly closer and further away, produces a remarkable illusion of movement, something like sci-fi warp drive effect.
+I found that within about 200 generations, a 6-generation repeating loop emerges - the same 2 frames repeated with 3 different colourings.
+The program saves PNG images so a movie or GIF can be made.
+Making a GIF out of the 6-frame loop at 50fps, and moving your head around in front of the image, particularly closer and further away, produces a remarkable illusion of movement, something like a sci-fi "warp drive" effect.

 ### Usage